ibm-watson-iot/iot-beaglebone/samples/nodered/README.md

 To start the flow of messages press the button on the side of the SensorTag which will initiate the discovery of the tag by the beagelBone.

-Find out what your MAC address is, this can be found in the node-red service log file.
+Find out what your MAC address is, this can be found in the node-red service log file (node.out).

 Sample Development